HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 >     #HexaEight Serverless is tested and works with api.cl1p.net  and could be an alternative which provides cost effective datasink.
 >     usecfdatasink = "YES"
 >
->     #Change the domain below
+>     #Change the domain below to match with the subdomain, if the route is \*, then designate any subdomain of your choice but DO NOT change /login/sink.
 >     datasink = "login.yourdomain.xxx/login/sink"
 >
->     #Prefix a dot to allow a cookie to be set for all you subdomains
+>     #Prefix a dot to allow a cookie to be set for all you subdomains or change the domain to suit only your subdomain.
 >     cookiedomain = ".yourdomain.xxx"
 >
 >     #Change emaildomainfilter to NO if you want to allow authentication from any email address